atrof/atrof.github.io/README.md

 ## Pet Projects
 * **TweetLikeTrump** is a web application which can measure the similarity between yours and Donald Trump's written text.
-* **AIgift.io**
-* **LibDS** is something like «data science library».
-When I became tired of endless saving one more must read book, I decided to organize a well sctructured library.
+* **LibDS** - when I became tired of endless saving one more must read book, I decided to organize a well sctructured data science library.
 It's just a repo right now but my plan is to launch a dedicated web application.
+* **AIgift** is a web service which can (or not :D ) help you to choose the most suitable gift for your friend on the basis of his/her public data.
+Just in the very beginning but baught *aigift.io* domain :)

 ## Others
 * **3200tweets** is a simple Python script for grabbing tweets using Twitter API and Tweepy package.